 workshops & Lectures – surfing with a feminist perspective

-We love to cover surf-related topics through a feminist lens and engage in thought-provoking discussions.
+We love to cover surf- and Ocean related topics through a feminist lens and engage in thought-provoking discussions.

-whether you run a surf shop, are planning a surf event, or are just a group of land-locked surfers eager to learn, our workshops and lectures are designed for you!
+whether you run a surf shop, are planning a surf event or oceanic Symposium, or are just a group of land-locked surfers eager to learn, our workshops and lectures are designed for you!

 our sessions can be tailored to your needs – whether in person or online, English or german